krisfoster/ni-k8s-demo/README.md

 * A compartment on OCI to deploy your k8s cluster and container repository to
 * Terraform - [Install](https://www.terraform.io/downloads)

+## Installation Location

+All of the following installation tasks will take place on your Linux machine.
+This will be the machine that you will build and then deploy the Docker Images to K8s from.

 ## Create a K8s Cluster & Container Repository on OCI

 > ### If You Want to Re-Use an Existing K8s Cluster